 She will share with us her group Flow experiences, how she connects with with her instrument and with the energy of the room and some of her tips that help her to get into this amazing state.

-Cameron: I m just going to ask you initially just to explain one or two Flow experiences, it can be either in training or performance, where you felt that you ve hit that zone, you ve hit that bubble, and you found a bit of freedom in that Flow space.
-So we d love to hear where it was, when it was, and some of the characteristics that happened during that Flow experience.
+Cameron: I’m just going to ask you initially just to explain one or two Flow experiences, it can be either in training or performance, where you felt that you’ve hit that zone, you’ve hit that bubble, and you found a bit of freedom in that Flow space.
+So we’d love to hear where it was, when it was, and some of the characteristics that happened during that Flow experience.

 Cameron: Wow that sounds really fascinating!
 I talk a lot about jazz musicians finding Flow because of it being spontaneous and connecting with one another and feeding off one another, but it really interesting to hear that you found that collective, group experience where you were almost on a tipping point.
-Was that something that happened a flip of a coin, or was that something that progressed a processed slowly?
+Was that something that happened like a flip of a coin, or was that something that progressed and processed slowly?
 Did you feel like you were feeding off others, or was it a case of you were in your Flow and you found other people in a similar space?

 Cameron: It sounds like as everyone else is hitting their sweet spot and the notes are, dare I say, perfect.
 You feed off one another, you hear it and it helps you up your game, and you get to that base where performing in that higher state is easier.
 Is that correct?

-And also, the other thing is we do repeat performances quite a lot if we re doing a show or dance work or something, so you might do 30 or 50 performances of exactly the same show and they want it the same every night (…) The danger there is that you get very bored, so then you have to crank up the challenge and obviously technically you can t because it the same music.
-So I personally do that by imagining the situation to be more alarming or scary (…)That can sometimes give it a slightly different state of Yeah, very different state to the one I described earlier, a different state of Flow, but it a kind of It then frees me from the boredom of what happening, and the repetition becomes almost like a sort of meditation, focusing in on each part but also then again being able to lift your mind away from it to other things and see the bigger picture.
+And also, the other thing is we do repeat performances quite a lot if we’re doing a show or dance work or something, so you might do 30 or 50 performances of exactly the same show and they want it the same every night.
+The danger there is that you get very bored, so then you have to crank up the challenge and obviously technically you can’t because it the same music.
+So I personally do that by imagining the situation to be more alarming or scary.
+That can sometimes give it a slightly different state of Flow, but it then frees me from the boredom of what’s happening, and the repetition becomes almost like a sort of meditation, focusing in on each part but also then again being able to lift your mind away from it to other things and see the bigger picture.

 So I suppose for me physicality brings me into the moment, and then that is more likely to create a sense of flow.

-Lucy: I think for me just passion actually, to do something that I m passionate about and that stretches me, and actually I love doing those two things usually so my bass playing is that, and a lot of other things I do in life are things that fit those two things.
+Lucy: I think for me just passion actually, to do something that I’m passionate about and that stretches me, and actually I love doing those two things usually so my bass playing is that, and a lot of other things I do in life are things that fit those two things.
 Yeah, so passion and stretch probably.

 Click here to listen to the full interview